Natkeeran/Notes/Configuring Apache Solr Search and Facets in CLAW.md

-(Note that these instructions are outdated as some of the modules have been enabled in CLAW by default.)
+(Note that these instructions are outdated as some of the modules have been enabled in CLAW by default and the default CLAW solr instance has the right configurations.)

 # Configuring Apache Solr Search and Facets in CLAW